Hercle: Worship

 Hercle was more of an oracular god in Etruria than in Greece.
 Several inscriptions have come to light from 1970 that show evidence of cult worship.
 Particularly, a sanctuary at Caere preserved many inscriptions of dedications to the god.
 In Toledo, a bronze weight and an attic red-figured cup created by Euphronios testify an important cult to Hercle.

 Scenes from Etruscan art

 Hercle can be recognized in Etruscan art from his attributes, or is sometimes identified by name.
-Since Etruscan literature has not survived, the meaning of the scenes in which he appears can only be interpreted by comparison to Greek and Roman myths, through information about Etruscan myths preserved by Greek and Latin literature, or through conjectural reconstructions based on other Etruscan representations.
+Since Etruscan literature has not survived, the meaning of the scenes in which he appears must be interpreted by comparison to Greek and Roman myths, through information about Etruscan myths preserved by Greek and Latin literature, or through conjectural reconstructions based on other Etruscan representations.